hhvm/user-documentation/guides/hack/06-classes/21-object-disposal.md

 As expected, the constructor initializes the new object's state.
 (Note that because the physical-file open details have been omitted, each instance gets the hard-coded handle value of 55 rather than a unique value.)

-Method `close` provides a way to do cleanup under programmer control, **presuming the programmer remembers to do that!** H owever, we provide a mechanism via the `openFlag` property to be sure we're not trying to cleanup more than once.
+Method `close` provides a way to do cleanup under programmer control, **presuming the programmer remembers to do that!** However, we provide a mechanism via the `openFlag` property to be sure we're not trying to cleanup more than once.

 Let's look at the `using` block at the start of function `main`.
 The expression controlling that construct *must* have a type that implements the interface `IDisposable`, and the scope of the local variable `$f1` is the using block.
 Note the commented-out